TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 deploymentConfig {
   type: "flinkStreaming"
   restUrl: "http://localhost:8081"
+  engineSetupName: "My Flink Cluster"

   # additional configuration goes here
 }
 ```

 `type` parameter determines engine to which the scenario is deployed.
 It is set in the [minimal configuration file](./Common.md#minimal-configuration-file) (docker image, binary distribution) and in the Helm chart - you will not need to set it on your own.
+`engineSetupName` parameter is optional.
+It specifies how the engine will be displayed in the GUI.
+If not specified, default name will be used instead (e.g. `Flink` for `flinkStreaming` Deployment Manager).

 ## Kubernetes native Lite engine configuration